 Q. How did Raptors Athletics come to be?

 A. Cougars Athletics and Dolphins Youth Sports decided to come together and offer youth sports programs to the Castle Rock and Castle Pines areas.
 With the help and input from our great community the name "Raptors" was chosen and Raptors Athletics was formed.

 Q. When can I register for football?

-A. Registration for the current season will be from March 1st thru July 17th.
+A. Registration for the current season will be from March 1st thru July 16th (dates are subject to change).
 Please click on the registration tab on the home page or on the left tool bar to register.

 Q. How much will it cost to register to play football?